AdobeDocs/advertising.en/help/integrations/analytics/prerequisites.md

 ## Adobe Advertising Data in [!DNL Analytics]

 [!DNL Analytics] sets Adobe Advertising IDs (AMO IDs) within the Analytics hit, subject to the advertiser's eVar persistence setting, which applies to both click-throughs and view-throughs.
-The persistence setting is configured on the Adobe Advertising back end, and your [!DNL Adobe] account team can change it.
+The persistence setting is configured on the Adobe Advertising back end, and your Adobe Account Team can change it.

 * [!DNL Analytics for Advertising] eVar expiration: 60 days by default for AMO IDs